Burke and Wills expedition: Death of Burke and Wills

-Towards the end of June 1861 as the three men were following the Cooper upstream to find the Yandruwandha campsite, Wills became too weak to continue.
-He was left behind at his own insistence at Breerily Waterhole with some food, water and shelter.
+Wills' last entry in his journal was on 29 June, when King and Burke had decided to leave him to look for an Aboriginal camp.
+Wills had become too weak to continue.
+At his own insistence he was left behind at Breerily waterhole with some food, water and shelter.
 Burke and King continued upstream for another two days until Burke became too weak to continue.
-The next morning Burke died.
-King stayed with his body for two days and then returned downstream to Breerily Waterhole, where he found that Wills had died as well.
+He died the following morning at a place called Yaenimemgi, his pistol loaded and capped in his hand.
+King stayed with his body for two days and then returned downstream to Breerily waterhole, where he found that Wills had died as well.

-The exact dates on which Burke and Wills died are unknown and different dates are given on various memorials in Victoria.
+The exact dates on which Burke and Wills died are unknown, and different dates are given on various memorials in Victoria.
 The Exploration Committee fixed 28 June 1861 as the date both explorers died.
-King found a group of Yandruwandha willing to give him food and shelter and in return he shot birds to contribute to their supplies.